yelouafi/petit-dom/README.md

 ## Is this another React clone ?

 Not quite.
-React is a framewark is a more complete solution for writing UIs using Components.
+React is a more complete solution for writing UIs using Components.
 It ships with a full Component API and implementation.
 Also, React is not specifically a virtual DOM library.
 It just happens that the Component API is implemented using virtual DOM (which may or may not change in the future).